 Phi Theta Kappa (PTK) is the international honor society of two-year college students who have attained high scholastic standing.
 To be eligible for membership, a student must achieve a high academic average and demonstrate exemplary citizenship.
 In order to retain membership, students must maintain at least a 3.0 overall grade point average.
 The purpose of PTK at Andrew College is to promote scholarship, leadership, service, and fellowship among two-year college students.
-For additional information, contact the Phi Theta Kappa adviser.
+For additional information, contact the Phi Theta Kappa adviser or the Office of Academic Affairs.